marcushogas/Distance-Ladder-Fifth-Force/README.md

 Machine-readable data and analysis files accompanying the study
 **“The paper.”**

-This repository provides all data needed to reproduce our distance-ladder calibration, supporting scripts *(optional)*, and related materials *(optional)* used in the hierarchical Bayesian recalibration of the Cepheid–TRGB distance ladder under screened modified-gravity models.
-The data enable independent verification and reuse of the environmental proxy fields employed in the paper.
+This repository provides all data required to reproduce the distance-ladder calibration presented in the paper, together with selected figures and result files.
+These materials support independent verification and reuse of the environmental proxy fields and derived distance-ladder quantities under screened modified-gravity models.

 ---